OpenHD/Documentation/introduction.md

 All of these signals can be sent over a single transmission channel and telemetry is using MAVlink to ensure high compatibility and stability.

-## Openhd digital fpv world record 55km
+## OpenHD digital fpv world record 55km

 ![55KM_Record](.gitbook/assets/Record_55Km.jpg)